 Back to the Paul Ricard HQ

-Fifty years after the start of this successful campaign, three Renault Alpine A441, A442 B and A443 will return to the circuit where they competed most frequently: Circuit Paul Ricard.
-The Originals Renault will take part in the 2 Tours d’Horloge, with on-track demonstrations and public presentations in the paddock.
+All three cars will take part in on-track demonstrations and will be on display to the public in the paddock.
 Alain Serpaggi, who was involved in the early stages of the programme from 1973 by developing the naturally aspirated 2-litre A440 and A441 sports prototypes, will be present.
-On track, he will be joined by Victor Jabouille and Julien Saunier, with Saunier also taking driving duties in the paddock.
+On track, he will be joined by Victor Jabouille and Julien Saunier.